(a) Appropriate language

 Style retired judges who have returned to a court as acting judges as if they are permanent judges of that court.
 If, however, in an old report, a retired judge who returned as an acting judge was styled differently, follow the style used in that report.

-Eg Anderson J (Anderson J, who has retired from the Supreme Court, now sits from time to time as an acting judge of that Court)
+Eg Anderson J (Anderson J sat from time to time as an acting judge of the Supreme Court following his retirement)

 Eg Sir Gordon Bisson (Sir Gordon Bisson returned as an occasional judge to the Court of Appeal after retiring in 1992 and appears in reports from that time as "Sir Gordon Bisson")